bawolf/bitcoindata/README.md

 #### Using direnv (Recommended)

-1. Create a file named `.env` in the root of the project.
-Because `.env` is listed in `.gitignore`, it will not be committed to your repository.
+1. Create a file named `.envrc` in the root of the project.
+Because `.envrc` is listed in `.gitignore`, it will not be committed to your repository.

 2. Copy the following content into your new `.env` file and fill in the placeholder values with your specific GCP details: